-Level 2: A total of 150 dairy farmers will be trained in above mentioned topics to help them improve herd management skills.
+Level 2: A total of 150 dairy farmers will be trained in above mentioned topics to equip them with farm planning and management skills.
 The farmers will be divided into manageable groups to allow easy learning and interaction.

 The target audiences for this training will be drawn from both the host dairy farmers and local government lead farmers.
 The audience will mostly be comprised of illiterate to semi-illiterate farmers, the volunteer should design materials bearing that he/she will train through a local translator.
-The materials should be delivered in a participator manner with emphasis on practical demonstration of recommended practices on a dairy farm.
+The materials should be delivered using a participatory approach.